What is the average salary in Italy in 2024?

 Bas Teunissen

 The average salary in Italy is probably one of the first things you’ll consider if you want to make Italy your new home.
-If you’re aware of the average pay, you’ll be able to determine whether an offer you’re getting is a good salary in Italy for your industry, position and experience.
-The simple answer is you can expect to earn about €2,625 per month working in Italy.
+If know about the average pay in Italy, you’ll be able to determine whether an you’re getting a good salary for your industry, position and experience.
+In 2024, the average salary in Italy is roughly €2,625 per month.
 But this number can vary depending on a number of factors.

-Luckily for you, we’ve already done the digging necessary to help you figure out how much you should be earning as an expat in Italy.
+Luckily for you, we’ve already done the digging necessary to help you figure out how much you should be earning once you expat in Italy.

 Average income in Italy on a national level